MaceChettiyadan/Y11Notes/Economics/y12 - free trade MUST MOVE/PPT - Free Trade & Protection.md

 #### Anti-Arguments
 - **Anti-Dumping**
-	- What may be perceived as dumping may not necessarily be dumping
+	- What may be perceived as dumping may not necessarily be dumping - think Temu

 **It is important to note that all forms of protection cause harms to world trade and are inefficient**